YatharthKumarSaxena/EnggLabProgramsOfC-C-/Day-4/README.md

 ---

 ## 📖 **Introduction**
 The Day 4 folder focuses on the **TPK Algorithm**, which encapsulates many essential functionalities found in programming languages.
-This algorithm showcases how fundamental features of programming languages were initially conceptualized and implemented by pioneers like **Trap** and **Pad**.
+This algorithm showcases how fundamental features of programming languages were initially conceptualized and implemented by pioneers like **Donald Knuth ** and **Luis Trabb Pardo**.

 The provided programs demonstrate the algorithm in both **C** and **C++**, with tasks assigned by our college professors to understand the core principles of language design and functionality implementation.